-Guide to Boston’s finest restaurants19th February 2019
+Guide to Boston's finest restaurants

 Boston is one of the oldest cities in the USA; the strong European influence, rich history and prestigious universities make Boston unique and diverse.
 The capital of Massachusetts has retained many of its colonial roots from its British founders, making it feel much like home for many British expats.

 Boston is well known for their sports and history, but the dining scene is a destination all on its own.
-Whether you like to sample international cuisine or traditional Bostonian dishes, like their famous clam chowder you’ll find no end of Fine eateries to whet your appetite when moving to Boston.
+Whether you like to sample international cuisine or traditional Bostonian dishes, like their famous clam chowder you’ll find no end of fine eateries to whet your appetite when moving to Boston.

 For sushi lovers ‘O Ya’ offers one of the most lauded dining experiences in Boston.
 Plates are artistically composed by the James Beard Award-winning chef Tim Cushman, into what has been described as edible luxuries.
 Sommelier Nancy Cushman pairs dishes with selections from a list of world-class sake.